Gecode/FlatZinc

 recomputation adaption distance

-whether to return all solutions
+return all solutions (equal to -solutions 0)

 -node (unsigned int) default: 0